rishavmitra/Useful-Codes/README.md

 # Useful-Codes
-This repository contains some cool ways of solving some cool coding questions
+This repository contains some cool and dumb ways of solving some cool coding questions